RascalTwo/npm-dependency-backdater/README.md

 - Prettier logging and live display of the progress.
 - Locking within (major, minor, patch) versions, to prevent breaking changes.
-- Caching of the NPM registry API responses, to speed up subsequent runs.